Semantics3/2048-as-a-service/README.md

     $ npm install
     $ node index.js (Will start 2048-as-a-service running on port 8080)

+The latest version of node at the time of release was v0.11.12.
+Compatibility with other versions is not guaranteed.

 # API Reference (JSON mode)

 ## GET /hi/start/json